turbot/steampipe-docs/docs/learn.md

 <img src="/images/steampipe-check-output-sample-1.png" width="100%" />

 `steampipe check` provides a flexible interface for [running controls](docs/check/overview), including options to [select which controls to run](docs/check/filtering) and [control the output format](docs/check/formatting).
 You can find many more controls and benchmarks on the [Steampipe Hub](https://hub.steampipe.io/mods).
-You can even [create your controls and benchmarks](docs/mods/writing-controls)!
+You can even [create your own controls and benchmarks](docs/mods/writing-controls)!